First Student expands services in the state with the acquisition of Chicago-based Falcon Transportation.

 For the fifth straight year, the school bus contractor’s Adrian location achieves a 100% pass rate on its inspection by Michigan State Police.

-The latest winning entry comes from Richard Xu, a second grader in New York.
-The company awards Xu’s school $1,000 for classroom supplies, and the entry will be featured in a First Student ad campaign.
+The latest winning entry comes from second grader Ruby Boula of Temescal Valley Elementary School.
+The bus company awards her school $1,000 for classroom supplies.

 To become Blue Seal certified, at least 75% of technicians performing diagnosis and repairs at the location must be ASE certified.

 With arctic temperatures gripping much of the country and the long-term forecast calling for ice and snow, First Student is sharing winter safety tips for parents, students, and drivers.

 The latest winning entry comes from fourth grader Ruth Brooks of Olathe Public Schools.
 The bus company awards her school $1,000 to put toward classroom supplies.